R0Wi-DEV/workflow_ocr/README.md

 ### Backend
 > :warning: Since `v1.20.1` you'll have to install `OCRmyPDF`.

 In the backend [`OCRmyPDF`](https://github.com/jbarlow83/OCRmyPDF) is used for processing PDF files.
 Make sure you have this commandline tool installed.
 Make sure you have the appropriate version (see below, Used libraries').

 ```bash
 apt-get install ocrmypdf
 ```

+The `ocrmypdf` CLI can also convert single image files (`jpg`/`png`) to PDF before processing it via OCR.
+This mode is also supported by this app.
+You can read more about it in the [official docs](https://ocrmypdf.readthedocs.io/en/latest/cookbook.html#option-use-ocrmypdf-single-images-only).

-Also if you want to use specific language settings please install the corresponding `tesseract` packages.
+Also if you want to use specific **language settings** please install the corresponding `tesseract` packages.

 ```bash
 # English